TEXTBOOK ADOPTION INFORMATION (More FAQ'S here!)

 April 1 Adoptions due from faculty

-April 7 Textbook List published & Registration for Fall semester begins
+Mid-April Textbook List published & Registration for Fall semester begins

-April-May-June Wantlists sent out to multiple wholesalers
+April-May-June Wantlists for used books sent to multiple wholesalers

 Mid-June Orders for textbooks placed to wholesalers and vendors